Geo-Mafia/Geo-Mafia/README.md

 ### Frontend
 1) Added Chats into this implementation when previous this was left for for next implementation cycle.
 2) Developed UI features for bubbles.
+3) Implemented all functions for game logic beyond the start and end game handling, which have been planned out.

 ### Backend